rust-lang/reference/src/expressions.md

 [RFC 132]: https://github.com/rust-lang/rfcs/blob/master/text/0132-ufcs.md

-## Lambda expressions
+## Closure expressions

-A _lambda expression_ (sometimes called an "anonymous function expression") defines a closure and denotes it as a value, in a single expression.
-A lambda expression is a pipe-symbol-delimited (`|`) list of patterns followed by an expression.
+A _closure expression_ (sometimes called an "anonymous function expression") defines a closure and denotes it as a value, in a single expression.
+A closure expression is a pipe-symbol-delimited (`|`) list of patterns followed by an expression.
 Type annotations may optionally be added for the type of the parameters or for the return type.
-If there is a return type, the expression used for the body of the lambda must be a normal [block](#block-expressions).
-A lambda expression also may begin with the `move` keyword before the initial `|`.
+If there is a return type, the expression used for the body of the closure must be a normal [block](#block-expressions).
+A closure expression also may begin with the `move` keyword before the initial `|`.

-A lambda expression denotes a function that maps a list of parameters (`ident_list`) onto the expression that follows the `ident_list`.
+A closure expression denotes a function that maps a list of parameters (`ident_list`) onto the expression that follows the `ident_list`.
 The patterns in the `ident_list` are the parameters to the closure.
 If a parameter's types is not specified, then the compiler infers it from context.
 Each closure expression has a unique anonymous type.

-Lambda expressions are most useful when passing functions as arguments to other functions, as an abbreviation for defining and capturing a separate function.
+Closure expressions are most useful when passing functions as arguments to other functions, as an abbreviation for defining and capturing a separate function.

-Significantly, lambda expressions _capture their environment_, which regular [function definitions](items.html#functions) do not.
-Without the `move` keyword, the lambda expression infers how it captures each variable from its environment, preferring to capture by shared reference, effectively borrowing all outer variables mentioned inside the closure's body.
+Significantly, closure expressions _capture their environment_, which regular [function definitions](items.html#functions) do not.
+Without the `move` keyword, the closure expression infers how it captures each variable from its environment, preferring to capture by shared reference, effectively borrowing all outer variables mentioned inside the closure's body.
 If needed the compiler will infer that instead mutable references should be taken, or that the values